 Apart from cooling the air inside the house, dehumidification is also an important function that the AC performs.
 The AC dehumidifies the house as it cools the air, making the indoor conditions more comfortable.
 This allows you to set the temperature a bit higher and reduce your energy expenditure.
 Here is how the system works.

-An HVAC system has an built-in evaporator coil for circulation of the cold air.
+An HVAC system has a built-in evaporator coil for circulation of the cold air.
 Refrigeration gas circulates through the evaporator coil to remove heat from the air that passes over it.
 This makes the coil cold, and the moisture from the warmer indoor air condenses on the evaporator coil as it cools.
-This water collects in the condensate drain pan and carried to a floor drain through a drain hose.
+This water collects in the condensate drain pan and is carried to a floor drain through a drain hose.
 However, this process can get disrupted due to various reasons, which can cause the AC to leak.
 Sometimes we identify a situation called the “stack effect” happening with residential homes or commercial buildings.

 The following are some of the reasons your air conditioner may be leaking:

 - Over time, the drain pan can get corroded and cracked with constant use and water contact.
 When the drain pan is damaged, it can leak the condensed water on the floor, or above the ceiling, depending on where the HVAC system is located.

 - Another reason for water leakage is a clogged drain hose.
 St. Louis HVAC technicians explain that drain hoses can get clogged with debris, dirt, and mold or algae growth, stopping the water from flowing into the drain and out of the house.
 As a result, the drain pan can overrun with condensed water causing leaks.

 - Dirty air filters can cause air blocks to prevent warm air from flowing over the evaporator coil, making it freeze.
 When the HVAC is switched off, the frozen coil defrosts causing extra water to condensate.

 - A similar situation can be caused due to low refrigerant when low pressure in the AC system can freeze the coil.